.

 Pathology Lab Software

-Often, as technology advances, an application that started out as a “nice to have” can quickly become a “need to have,” and that’s the case with data mining within laboratory information systems.
+Often, as technology advances, an application that started as a “nice to have” can quickly become a “need to have.”
+That’s the case with data mining from an LIS system in healthcare

-To learn more, we recently spoke with Joseph Guido, an Anatomic Pathology Consultant who is intimately familiar with pathology lab software and how the right LIS system supported by the right LIS company can help a lab remove its deficiencies and grow efficiently.
+To learn more, we recently spoke with Joseph Guido, an Anatomic Pathology Consultant intimately familiar with pathology reporting software and how the best LIS systems supported by the best LIS software vendors can help labs remove deficiencies and grow efficiently.

-“Lab operators want to see real-time reporting by feeding data into laboratory information systems that have this type of functionality,” he said.
+“Lab operators want to see real-time reporting by feeding data into laboratory information systems with this type of functionality,” he said.
 “I think it’s becoming a standard across the industry.
-Everyone wants to be able to mine their LIS system database for insights into their operations, be it from a high level or from a more granular perspective.”
+Everyone wants to be able to mine their LIS system database for insights into their operations, be it from a high level or a more granular perspective.”

-“Generally speaking, most dashboard widgets start with a conversation between the lab and LIS company developers that support the lab information system.
-It can be as simple as a design on a piece of paper that’s submitted,” Guido said.
+“Generally speaking, most dashboard widgets start with a conversation between the lab and LIS company developers that support the laboratory information system.
+It can be as simple as a design on paper submitted to the LIS lab vendors development team,” Guido said.

-Practical Applications for Dashboard Widgets in Today’s Clinical Lab
+Practical LIS System Applications in Today’s Clinical Lab

-As shown in the examples above, dashboard widgets provide a snapshot of the lab’s efficiency and productivity while also enabling lab managers to identify potential issues and take action before it’s too late.
+As shown in the examples above, dashboard widgets provide a snapshot of the lab’s efficiency and productivity while enabling lab directors and managers to identify potential issues and take action before it’s too late.

-Here are a few other scenarios where dashboard widgets can make a positive difference while monitoring clinical lab workflows:
+Here are a few other scenarios where dashboard widgets can make a positive difference in lab workflow management:

-• Sample Status: A widget can be created to track the status of each sample from order inception to specimen processing to reporting.
-In this scenario, the lab gets a clear picture of the number of specimens processed and the time taken to complete each step in each testing workflow.
+• Sample Tracking Status: A widget can be created to track the status of each sample from order inception to specimen processing to reporting.
+In this scenario, the lab knows the number of specimens processed and the time needed to complete each step in each testing workflow.
 If there are identified bottlenecks, adjustments to workflows can be made.

-• Turnaround Time: A widget can be created to track the start time and end time for each test or assay run by the lab.
+• Turnaround Time: A widget can be created to track the start and end times for each test or assay run by the lab.
 The data gathered can then be compared with target times.
-If a particular test consistently takes longer to complete than expected, the lab can then drill down into the data to find out why.
+If a test consistently takes longer than expected for completion, the lab can drill down into the data to find out why.

 • Equipment Maintenance: A widget can be created to track the status of laboratory equipment and identify when maintenance may be needed.
 Properly maintained and serviced equipment reduces downtime and improves efficiency.